jakelazaroff/jsonelement/README.md

 </script>
 ```

 In both React and HTML with vanilla JavaScript, you need to switch between two different languages.
 You also need to use imperative, side-effectful code to instantiate the map.
+None of the above is easily taken out of context or composed elsewhere.

 Of course, under the hood in the first example the `maplibre-*` element is built using code like in the latter two.
 That's where `JSONElement` comes in: you can use it to easily transform elements in the DOM to build more declarative components.